durandaltheta/sthread/README.md

 ```

 ### Abstracting Message Replies
-Dealing with enumerations when message passing can be painful when enumerations conflict with each other.
+Dealing with enumerations when message passing can be complicated when API grows large and painful when enumerations conflict with each other.
+This typically requires abstraction between multiple APIs such that multiple points in the program do not know anything about the other.

-Instead, the user can create an `st::reply` object to abstract sending a response back over an `st::channel` which abstracts information about the receiver so the sender doesn't have to know about it.
+As a convenience, the user can create an `st::reply` object to abstract sending a response back over an `st::channel` which hides information about the receiver, simplifying request/response API.

 `st::reply::make(...)` will take an `st::channel` and an unsigned integer `st::message` id.
 When `st::reply::send(T t)` is called, an `st::message` containing the given `st::message` id and an optional payload `t` is sent to the stored `st::channel`.